 - Deliverables include a final manuscript and a 15-20 minute PowerPoint (exact amount of time allowed determined by class size) presentation to be delivered to the class during week #9 or #10.
-PowerPoint files must be delivered to the Canvas and by e-mail to Abhisekh and instructor by - All final project manuscript deliverables are due in MSWord document format deposited in the Canvas site by Noon Monday 3/16.
+PowerPoint files must be delivered to the Canvas and by e-mail to Abhisekh and instructor by 0900 one day before the first class day of week #9 (3/6). - All final project manuscript deliverables are due in MSWord document format deposited in the Canvas site by Noon Thursday March 20.
 To deliver the final manuscript in any other format requires explicit permission of the instructor.